jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### YD 1 Residence of natural persons
 What this section does
-(1) This section contains the rules for determining when a person who is not a company is a New Zealand resident for the purposes of this Act.
+(1) This section contains the rules for determining when a natural person is a New Zealand resident for the purposes of this Act.
 Permanent place of abode in New Zealand
-(2) Despite anything else in this section, a person is a New Zealand resident if they have a permanent place of abode in New Zealand, even if they also have a permanent place of abode elsewhere.
+(2) Despite anything else in this section, a natural person is a New Zealand resident if they have a permanent place of abode in New Zealand, even if they also have a permanent place of abode elsewhere.
 183 days in New Zealand
-(3) A person is a New Zealand resident if they are personally present in New Zealand for more than 183 days in total in a 12-month period.
+(3) A natural person is a New Zealand resident if they are personally present in New Zealand for more than 183 days in total in a 12-month period.
 Person treated as resident from first of 183 days
-(4) If subsection (3) applies, the person is treated as resident from the first of the 183 days until the person is treated under subsection (5) as ceasing to be a New Zealand resident.
+(4) If subsection (3) applies, the natural person is treated as resident from the first of the 183 days until the natural person is treated under subsection (5) as ceasing to be a New Zealand resident.
 Ending residence: 325 days outside New Zealand
-(5) A person treated as a New Zealand resident only under subsection (3) stops being a New Zealand resident if they are personally absent from New Zealand for more than 325 days in total in a 12-month period.
+(5) A natural person treated as a New Zealand resident only under subsection (3) stops being a New Zealand resident if they are personally absent from New Zealand for more than 325 days in total in a 12-month period.
-Person treated as non-resident from first of 325 days (6) The person is treated as not resident from the first of the 325 days until they are treated again as resident under this section.
+Person treated as non-resident from first of 325 days (6) The natural person is treated as not resident from the first of the 325 days until they are treated again as resident under this section.
 Government servants
-(7) Despite subsection (5), a person who is personally absent from New Zealand in the service, in any capacity, of the New Zealand Government is treated as a New Zealand resident during the absence.
+(7) Despite subsection (5), a natural person who is personally absent from New Zealand in the service, in any capacity, of the New Zealand Government is treated as a New Zealand resident during the absence.
 Presence for part-days
-(8) For the purposes of this section, a person personally present in New Zealand for part of a day is treated as— (a) present in New Zealand for the whole day; and (b) not absent from New Zealand for any part of the day.
+(8) For the purposes of this section, a natural person personally present in New Zealand for part of a day is treated as— (a) present in New Zealand for the whole day; and (b) not absent from New Zealand for any part of the day.
 Special concession for transitional residents